danrleyt/MyPatients/README.md

 ## Documentation

-Before you go directly to the instructions on how to run the projects, I encourage you to read the documentation first, the documentation can be found [HERE](https://github.com/danrleyt/MyPatients/blob/master/DOCUMENTATION.md).
+Before you go directly to the instructions on how to run the project, I encourage you to read the documentation first, the documentation can be found [HERE](https://github.com/danrleyt/MyPatients/blob/master/DOCUMENTATION.md).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).